veer-hub/SolarSystem/RealisticSolarSystem/README.txt

-INSTRUCTIONS:

-1. Place your realistic planet textures (e.g., earth.jpg, mars.jpg, etc.) and a transparent `sun.png` in the 'textures' folder.
-   The file names must exactly match those listed in the 'planets_info' array in main.py.

-2. Run main.py using Python 3 and ensure Pygame is installed (`pip install pygame`).

-3. The simulation supports:
+# 🌌 Realistic 2D Solar System Simulation - Pygame Project

+This is a minor project developed using **Python** and **Pygame** that simulates the solar system with enhanced realism and interactive controls.

+## 🚀 Features

-   - Realistic textures for planets.
+- ✅ Realistic textures for all planets 🌍
-   - A transparent PNG for the Sun.
+- ✅ Transparent PNG Sun 🌞
-   - Hover name display.
+- ✅ Hover-based name display for planets 🛰️
-   - Click-to-zoom functionality.
-   - Speed control via a slider.

-4. Controls:
-   - [Space] to Pause/Resume
+- ✅ Click-to-zoom on any planet for a focused view 🔍
+- ✅ Adjustable simulation speed using a UI slider ⏩

+## 🎮 Controls

+- **[Space]** – Pause / Resume the simulation
-   - [ESC] to Exit Zoom Mode
+- **[ESC]** – Exit zoom mode
-   - Use mouse to click a planet and zoom in
+- **Mouse Click** – Click a planet to zoom in
-   - Use the slider to control simulation speed
+- **Slider** – Adjust simulation speed (1x–100x)

+## 📂 Project Structure

+project/
+├── main.py
+├── textures/
+│ ├── earth.png
+│ ├── mars.png
+│ ├── ...
+│ └── sun.png
+└── assets/
+└── ui_elements/